oshiomah1/oshiomah1.github.io/_posts/2021-4-16-Week_12_Walkthrough.md

 2. Take a screenshot of at least three SNPs that A. occur in more than one read, and B. occur in the coding sequence of a gene.

 3. What gene on your contig has the highest coverage?
 Click on the orange symbol representing that gene, which will show you the amino acid translation, then put that sequence into <a href="https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE=Proteins">blastp</a>.
 What is this gene- does it have any informative annotations?

+4. Projects are coming up - submit at least one idea for your group's project (or individual project, if you prefer) along with today's turn-in.